Top 50 Influential Women in Engineering: 2023 Winners (Theme: Safety and Security)

-In 2023 the Women's Engineering Society selected the theme of Safety and Security to celebrate the women engineers who's often unseen contributions make everyone safer.
+In 2023 the Women's Engineering Society selected the theme of Safety and Security to celebrate the women engineers whose often unseen contributions make everyone safer.
 The winners were announced on The Guardian and Women's Engineering Society's websites on the 23 June 2023 to celebrate International Women in Engineering Day.
 The awards were planned to be given at a ceremony at the Institution of Civil Engineers on the same day, but a rail strike on the same day, resulted in its postponement.